ppy/osu-wiki/news/2026/2026-07-20-osucatch-world-cup-2026-concludes.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/5297904">Boltico</a></p>

-The replay I remember the most was grand finals HR2.
+The replay I remember the most was Grand Finals [HR2](https://osu.ppy.sh/beatmapsets/2581074#fruits/5752998).
 I never expected to achieve a 1 miss replay on such a difficult map, especially with the high circle size and the precision required by its patterns.
-It ended up being one of the replays I'm most proud of
+It ended up being one of the replays I'm most proud of.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/566276" style="background-image: url('/wiki/shared/avatars/Rocma.jpg')"></a>